Red X iconGreen tick iconYellow tick icon

 Research interests

-Natural products chemistry is about the compounds that give colour and flavour to our foods, scent to flowers, and inspiration for many of our life-saving drugs.
+Natural products chemistry is about the compounds that give colour and flavour to our foods, the scents of flowers, and the inspiration for many of our life-saving drugs.
 My research areas are:

-• New Zealand natural products: working with Māori on discovering new compounds in native plants, animals and microorganisms; by isolation directed by biological assays, and structure identification by combined NMR spectroscopy and molecular modelling.
+• New Zealand natural products: working with Māori on discovering new compounds in taonga native plants, animals and microorganisms by isolation directed by biological assays, and structure identification by combined NMR spectroscopy and molecular modelling.
 We also study biosynthesis in plants and ecological roles of natural products.

-• Synthetic organic chemistry (with Bill Hawkins and Dave Larsen): studies on biomolecules to understand the relationship between structure and biological activity, and to produce more active and selective compounds.
+• Synthetic organic chemistry (with Bill Hawkins): studies on biomolecules to understand the relationship between structure and biological activity, and to produce more active and selective compounds.

 Research group and students